ESTATE PLANNING ATTORNEY IN PHOENIX

 A recent Caring.com study found that 60% of Americans don’t have an estate plan in place.
 This is amazing to me because I truly believe it is one of the best ways we can protect our families when we are no longer able to do so.

 It lets us provide for our spouses, children, and grandchildren, and ensures that the assets we have spent a lifetime collecting go to the people we love.
-These documents can ensure we spend our final days the way we desire, and outline how we want to be cared for.
+These documents can ensure we spend our final days peacefully.

 What Does Estate Planning Involve?

-What do assets involve?
+What is an asset?
 An asset could be anything from a residence or vehicle to a work-based retirement plan.
 In fact, many people are surprised to learn that they have far more assets than they assumed, such as retirement savings that they forgot about from past jobs.
 By speaking with a knowledgeable estate planning attorney in Phoenix, they can better understand exactly what their estate fully looks like.

 Who Needs Estate Planning?

 Everyone should consider estate planning sooner rather than later.
-Even young adults should speak with an estate planning attorney to talk about the future.
+Even young adults should speak with an estate planning attorney.
+Once someone reaches the age of 18, no one has the legal authority to make medical or financial decisions for them if they are incapacitated.
+That's right, not even your parents.

 It is crucial for individuals and couples who own property, have young children, or own businesses to have an estate plan in place.
-Dying without an estate plan in place, such as a will or power of attorney, can leave your loved ones stuck in an expensive and grueling process while trying to sort out your estate in court.
-It is also vital to have an estate plan if you want to choose the guardians for your minor children.
+Dying without an estate plan in place, such as a will or power of attorney, can leave your loved ones stuck in an expensive and grueling process trying to sort out your estate and follow pre-determined rules on who gets what.

-What Happens If Someone Dies Without an Estate Plan?
+What Happens If Someone Does Not Have an Estate Plan?

-People who do not have estate plans and die or become incapacitated may not have their last wishes fulfilled.
-For instance, your assets may not be appropriately divided among your family members or friends.
-Additionally, if you become injured and need to be placed on life support, your loved ones may not know what your last wishes are in terms of medical care.
+People who do not have estate plans and die or become incapacitated may not have their wishes fulfilled.
+For instance, assets may not be appropriately divided among family members or friends.
+Additionally, if you someone is injured and needs to be placed on life support, your loved ones may not know what your last wishes are in terms of medical care.

 Essentially, estate plans are as much for the people who outlive the person creating the plan as they are for the creator.
 They should be considered living documents, and estate planners will often recommend that you frequently update your documents.
 Life can change rapidly and with it, your estate plan.